valr/initsystem/README.md

 # Installation

 Build all the packages in the _initsystem_ and _pkgbuild/core_ directories.
+Note that the initramfs and related tools in this repo only support gzip format.
+It has to be set with parameter `COMPRESSION="gzip"` in /etc/mkinitcpio.conf.

 Install the _busybox_ and _initsystem_ packages.